rise8-us/midas-api/README.md

 repositories via the GitLab REST API.
 Additionally, full support for working with GitLab webhooks and system hooks is also provided.

+# Security Considerations

+- Midas is configured to use PlatformOne SSO, Keycloak, and JWT.
+P1 provides an Istio Envoy sidecar that provides AuthN and logging.
+- Other considerations.  midas-api uses an AttributeEncryptor for storing and retrieving encrypted strings from the DB.
+Midas encrypts with NIST approved AES 256 GCM with random Initialization Vector.
+A `key` and a `salt` must be provided in the container environment.
+The key and salt provide a seed for the java key generator.
+-
 # Reference Documentation

 For further reference, please consider the following sections: